 - 1. The Agency may award tax credits remaining from the geographic set-asides to the next highest scoring eligible new construction application(s) in the East, Central, and West regions and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year. - 2.
-An owner returning a valid allocation of 2017 tax credits between October 1, 2019 and December 31, 2019 will receive an allocation of the same amount of 2020 tax credits if: - the project has obtained a building permit and closed its construction loan, - the owner pays a fee equal to the original allocation fee amount upon the return, and - the project's design is the same as approved at full application (other than changes approved by the Agency).
+An owner returning a valid allocation of 2018 tax credits between December 1, 2020 and December 31, 2020 will receive an allocation of the same amount of 2021 tax credits if: - the project has obtained a building permit and closed its construction loan, - the owner pays a fee equal to the original allocation fee amount upon the return, and - the project's design is the same as approved at full application (other than changes approved by the Agency).

-None of the Principals for the returned project may be part of a 2020 application.
+None of the Principals for the returned project may be part of a 2021 application.
+Repeated use of this provision by a Principal may result in the Principal being considered not in good standing with the Agency.